Francis Lee Jaques

 Francis and Florence Page Jaques spent time camping in the Boundary Waters Canoe Area of Minnesota.
-The time provided inspiration for their now-famous books, Snowshoe Country and Canoe Country.
+The time inspired their now-famous books, Snowshoe Country and Canoe Country.
 Sales from these two books helped fund the Jaqueses' involvement in the conservation project at Susie Island in Lake Superior.
 The conservation area was later named The Francis Lee Jaques Memorial Preserve in his honor.

 The Jaqueses lived in New York City for over 25 years before returning to Minnesota to work at the James Ford Bell Museum of Natural History on the University of Minnesota campus.
 Jaques worked designing and painting diorama backgrounds until his retirement.

 The Jaqueses' final years were spent living in North Oaks, a few miles north of Saint Paul, Minnesota.
 Jaques painted daily and created a mountainous body of work.
 Upon his death Florence completed and arranged for publication of his biography, Francis Lee Jaques: Artist of the Wilderness World.
-She donated his remaining art works to the James Ford Bell Museum of Natural History in Minneapolis and to the Saint Louis County Historical Society, Duluth, Minnesota.
+She donated his remaining artworks to the James Ford Bell Museum of Natural History in Minneapolis and the Saint Louis County Historical Society, in Duluth, Minnesota.
+The second largest collection of Jaques art outside of the James Ford Bell Museum is located at the Jaques Art Center (121 2nd Street NW, Aitkin, MN 56431).
+Besides the permanent displays Jaques Art Center holds annual celebrations of his art that regularly include additional pieces on loan from the James Ford Bell Museum.

 Frances Lee Jaques died July 24, 1969, at the age of 81.
 His wife, Florence Page Jaques, died January 1, 1972, at 82 years of age.